Betaab Valley: Tourism

-Betab Valley is a very popular tourist destination in Jammu and Kashmir.
-Betaab Valley is also a favorite campsite of travelers as it also serves as a base camp for trekking and further exploration of the mountains.
+Betaab valley is a very popular tourist destination in Jammu and Kashmir.
+It is also a favourite campsite of travellers as it also serves as a base camp for trekking and further exploration of the mountains.
 The valley is a walk-able distance from Pahalgam.
 The crystal clear and chilly water of the stream bubbling down from the snowy hills is a delight; locals here drink this water too.
 Baisaran and Tulian Lake are few nearby attractions that can be visited.